caseit-tech-director/caseit-web-netlify/site/content/_index.md

     - heading: Competition Structure
       text: |
         New format, same fierce competition.
-    - heading: International COVID-19 impact
+    - heading: CaseIT History
-      text: CaseIT is committed to providing a competition that is accessible and safe.
+      text: Learn about the CaseIT evolution.
-    - heading: Business Technology Update
+    - heading: COVID-19 Impact
       text: >
-        Embracing this change, we will be debuting new mediums to enhance our competition.
+        CaseIT is committed to providing a competition that is accessible and safe.
 caseit2020:
   heading: Our Awesome 2020
   text: >